Nauruz celebrated in Chitral

-CHITRAL: The Chitral Heritage and Environment Protection Society on Wednesday celebrated ‘Jashn-i-Nouruz’ at Pamir Riverside Inn with Mehtar of Chitral His Highness Fatehul Mulk Nasir as the chief guest.
+CHITRAL: Jashn-i-Nauruz’ was celebrated at Pamir Riverside Inn with Mehtar of Chitral Fatehul Mulk Nasir as the chief guest.